HTTP for API Transport

 Resource Profile Versions

-Apiture API versions are semantic version, which is
+Apiture Open Banking API versions are semantic versions, which is

 a version string in the form of